 Also, look into government bursaries and subsidies depending on your family’s financial situation.
 Especially if you’re struggling to pay for school, look into your local options.

 I got good grades in high school, but a genius I was not.
-I took out student loans purely for that fact that I would be eligible for bursaries.
-When you say you’re on student loans, you’re financial situation has already been assessed and sometimes there’s scholarships designed specifically for financial need.
+I took out student loans purely for the fact that I would be eligible for bursaries.
+When you say you’re on student loans, your financial situation has already been assessed and sometimes there are scholarships designed specifically for financial need.
 Some great resources are Scholarships Canada or Scholarship Portal.

 Pro tip: It’s tempting to only apply to big scholarships but DO NOT overlook smaller scholarships.
 They really do add up.
 Check your local community awards that are not highly advertised online.
 And especially when you get a template going it’s really just about tailoring it to the application.

 Throughout my 5 years, I ended up with over $10,000 in scholarships and bursaries and trust me, I’m not a genius.
 A lot of them were just comprised of smaller ones that added up.